Catholic Music Ministry

 University Chapel Choir

-The Georgetown University Chapel Choir is a skilled liturgical ensemble specializing in the study, rehearsal, and singing of choral literature from all periods, styles, and cultures in the context of the Roman Catholic liturgy.
+The Georgetown University Chapel Choir is a 32-voice auditioned liturgical ensemble specializing in the study, rehearsal, and singing of choral literature from all periods, styles, and cultures in the context of Roman Catholic liturgy.
 Because of Georgetown’s Jesuit identity, the values of the University Chapel Choir reflect the mission of the university in respect to the sharing of faith, cultivation of leadership, the pursuit of excellence, and service to others.

-The Choir meets during the academic term with rehearsals on Thursdays from 7 PM to 8:30 PM and Mass on Sundays at 6 PM (5:15 PM warmup).
+University Chapel Choir meets during the academic term with rehearsals on Thursdays from 7 PM to 8:30 PM and Mass on Sundays at 6 PM (5:15 PM warmup).
 For more information or to schedule an audition, fill out this Google form.